LispCookbook/cl-cookbook/getting-started.md

 * (load "myfile.lisp")
 ```

-See this `* ` bit?
+Did you see this `* ` bit?
 It's the default Lisp prompt in a terminal.
 In our editors, we usually see `CL-USER>`, denoting the current package.

 Speaking of editors: of course, we can have a much more interactive
 workflow with a good editor setup.
 But you can already work like this.